ilhanyumer/angular-developer-challenge-ilhan/README.md

 * Extendability to a real world scenario
 * Can handle easily a lot of large lists of media outlets
-* Ability to handle the largest possible number of articles, listed on the homepages
 * Reusable code
 * Decoupled code
 * Formatted code